zorbash/zorbash.github.com/content/post/phoenix-websockets-under-a-microscope.md

 ## Conclusion

-The Phoenix codebase is a very interesting one and there's lot to learn for it.
+The Phoenix codebase is a very interesting one and there's lot to learn from it.
 I really hope that sharing my quest to understand and explore Phoenix will be beneficial for others.
-If you found a mistake please blah
+If you found a mistake please [submit a pull request][blog-edit] or mention it in the comments.

 <style>
 .main-header {